RedTurtle/rt.bulkmodify/README.rst

 Replace text inside portlets
 ----------------------------

-You can also check the option "*Portlets*" to performing searches and replacements inside static text portlets.
+You can also check the option "*Include portlets*" to performing searches and replacements inside static text portlets (in facts, whatever portlet with a ``text`` attribute is accessed).
-This will not scan the site for portlets themself (something that is not possibiel in Plone right now) but when searching for content types, portlets attached to those content types are also scanned.
+This will not scan the site for portlets themself (something that is not possible in Plone right now) but when searching for content types, portlets attached to those contents are also scanned.
 This mean that portlets in the site root are skipped (don't be lazy... fix them yourself).

 Advanced use